Rachel Corrie: Human rights organizations

 NGO Monitor, an Israeli group, strongly criticized other NGOs and said the verdict reflects all of the facts and circumstances surrounding the incident.
 Its president, Gerald Steinberg said, "Corrie's death was entirely unnecessary, and the leaders of the ISM bear much culpability for her death."
 A Catholic Worker house was named in her honor in Des Moines, Iowa.

 Media

-The Observer suggested that because Corrie was American her death attracted more attention than the deaths of Palestinians under similar circumstances: "On the night of Corrie's death, nine Palestinians were killed in the Gaza Strip, among them a four-year-old girl and a man aged 90.
+Sandra Jordan wrote in The Observer that because Corrie was American her death attracted more attention than the deaths of Palestinians under similar circumstances: "On the night of Corrie's death, nine Palestinians were killed in the Gaza Strip, among them a four-year-old girl and a man aged 90.
 A total of 220 people have died in Rafah since the beginning of the intifada.
 Palestinians know the death of one American receives more attention than the killing of hundreds of Muslims."

 In 2006, Haaretz political columnist Bradley Burston said that Corrie's death was accidental but that "incidental killing is no less tragic than intentional killing"; Burston criticized both the pro-Palestinian and pro-Israeli sides for their excessive rhetoric:

 Of all of the tragedies and casualties of the intifada, in which more than 4,000 people were killed over five years, the case of Rachel Corrie still stands apart, the subject of intense world interest and fierce debate....
 Part of it starts with us.
 "They had no business being there" is no excuse for what the Pentagon long ago christened collateral damage.
 We've learned much.
 But we're still not there.
 We should have saved Rachel Corrie's life that day, either by sending out a spotter or delaying the bulldozer's work.
 Right now, somewhere in the West Bank, there's an eight-year-old whose life could be saved next week, if we've managed to learn the lesson and are resourceful enough to know how to apply it.

-American journalist Charlie Wolf referred to Corrie as "scum" on his show on British radio station talkSPORT.
+Charlie Wolf, formerly the Communications Director of Republicans Abroad UK, referred to Corrie as "scum" on his show on British radio station Talksport.
 Media regulator Ofcom ruled that this "seriously ill-judged" remark was in breach of the "Generally Accepted Standards" of Broadcasting.